 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where smirnovskite typically forms.
+Look in granite pegmatites country, the host setting where smirnovskite typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a massive, aggregates habit, so train your eye for that shape before scanning the outcrop.